Bulletproof Upgraded Coffee Beans UK (whole bean) – 340g9/10 (Expert Score)

 But if I have a choice between putting the coffee on this cup or leaving someone here, I’m going to pour it out of here later.

-You get lots of bold chocolate notes, but over time the flavor degrades.
+You get lots of bold chocolate notes, but over time the flavour degrades.
 So drink a half a cup of coffee, refill and drink another half a cup of coffee.
 It’s going to be really good.
 You can take this coffee and you can blend the right amount of it in with your brain octane oil.
 You can blend in with your grass fed butter the way you do to make official bulletproof coffee.
 We’ve optimized this roast and we’ve tasted it and we’ve tested it specifically with brain octane and butter.

 Making a Bulletproof coffee taste good from bean to cup